smolsal/smolsal/README.md

 on occasion you may find me in other things such as: jinx/powder from arcane, william nozel or asta from black clover, aoba or ren from dmmd, or any other skins that link to this github i do rps with those that are 18+ only as i am 22 (i usually only appear in the 18+ server so this shouldnt be a problem) i am not interested in dating irl as i am taken by my lovely partner Devan.
-## interactions are always welcome
+## interactions are always welcome this also includes whispers
 if you ever want to contact me you can contact me on discord: smolsal

 <!--